13

 15

-The inauguration of the Grand Ethiopian Renaissance Dam (GERD) on...
+The Grand Ethiopian Renaissance Dam (GERD) has long transcended its...